For the past four years, every Penn Hills game felt like the “Julian Dugger Show.”

 “It was definitely an interesting and fun environment,” Morris said.
 “The kids all know each other.
 Everyone has always thought about that matchup.
 It was just two historic programs going out there and competing.”

-Having already taken on two juggernauts in the last four weeks, Penn Hills now has another titanic matchup on its hands on Friday night against Northeast Conference rival Pine-Richland.
+Having already taken on two juggernauts in the past four weeks, Penn Hills now has another titanic matchup on its hands on Friday night against Northeast Conference rival Pine-Richland.
 The unbeaten Rams are coached by Jon LeDonne, who led the Indians to WPIAL and PIAA titles in 2018 and repeated the feat in his first season at Pine-Richland in 2022.
 Meanwhile, Morris holds a head-to-head record of 2-1 against his predecessor since taking over at Penn Hills, winning both regular season matchups before a gut-wrenching 16-9 defeat in last year’s WPIAL semifinals.

 The Indians were seconds away from making it three wins in a row against the Rams before giving up a last-second touchdown run by Pine-Richland quarterback Oobi Strader, and you can bet the sting of that loss is still fresh on the minds of many Penn Hills players.
 And although Morris insists each matchup is treated the same, there will surely be a heightened sense of urgency in Friday’s high-stakes showdown.